 Yemen has a very different coffee-growing climate than most other top coffee-growing countries, and it is dry and rocky and lacks the fertile volcanic soils so prized elsewhere.
 However, Yemeni coffee growers have adapted organic farming techniques to tackle these challenges.
 The best coffees from Yemen taste stone fruits, berries, and dried figs.

 Ethiopia is the homeland of Arabica coffee, where people first found the plants growing wild.
 There are still hundreds, maybe even thousands, of varietals of Arabica coffee beans found in Ethiopia that are found nowhere else in the world.
 Many of these heirloom varieties don’t even have names.

 Ethiopia provides about 3% of the world’s coffee beans, all Arabica.
-Ethiopian coffees are grown at high elevations, between 3,500 and 8,000 feet, which gives them a bright character and pronounced acidity.
+Ethiopian coffees are grown at high elevations, between 1,000 and 2,400 metres, which gives them a bright character and pronounced acidity.
 Ethiopian coffees are complex and do best when light or medium roasted.
-Their flavors are typically described as fruity, floral, winey, and tea-like.
+Their flavours are typically described as fruity, floral, winey, and tea-like.

 Jamaica is a tiny island nation providing only a small percentage of the world’s coffee crops, less than 0.1%.
 However, Jamaica’s Blue Mountain Coffee is famous worldwide for its high quality and high price tag.
-Coffee in Jamaica is grown in the Blue Mountains, at elevations between 3,000 and 5,500 feet.
+Coffee in Jamaica is grown in the Blue Mountains, at elevations between 900 and 1,500 metres.
 The coffee is grown on steep hillsides, making it difficult to cultivate but providing excellent drainage.
 The best Jamaican Blue Mountain Coffee has a rich and creamy body without adding cream to your cup.
-It has balanced flavors of nuts, chocolate, herbs, and fruits.
+It has balanced flavours of nuts, chocolate, herbs, and fruits.